trabdlkarim/trabdlkarim.github.io/index.md

 Binary distributions are best when they come with source distributions to match.
 Even if you don’t upload wheels of your code for every operating system, by uploading the sdist, you’re enabling users of other platforms to still build it for themselves.
 Default to publishing both sdist and wheel archives together, unless you’re creating artifacts for a very specific use case where you know the recipient only needs one or the other.

 Python and PyPI make it easy to upload both wheels and sdists together.
 Just follow the Packaging Python Projects tutorial.

+### Dependencies

+Some types of Python applications, like web site backends and other network services, are common enough that they have frameworks to enable their development and packaging.
+Other types of applications, like dynamic web frontends and mobile clients, are complex enough to target that a framework becomes more than a convenience.

+In all these cases, it makes sense to work backwards, from the framework’s packaging and deployment story.
+Some frameworks include a deployment system which wraps the technologies outlined in the rest of the guide.
+In these cases, you’ll want to defer to your framework’s packaging guide for the easiest and most reliable production experience.

+If you ever wonder how these platforms and frameworks work under the hood, you can always read the sections beyond.

 ---